JoshuaFrancisco/Universal-Dominion/README.md

 # Universal-Dominion

+NOTE: Some files/folders dubbed under temp name known as Multiplayer Galaga in place of Universal Dominion.

 CSCI 150 Class Project with 4 other team members using Github for source control.

 Unity game editor files for team project "Universal Dominion" using Photon &amp; XAMPP.